Self-Hosted Operations

 Day-2 operations for self-hosted AGLedger: upgrades, backup/restore, rollback, secret rotation, observability, troubleshooting, and high availability.

 This guide assumes AGLedger is installed and running.
-All commands use the scripts included in the self-hosted distribution.
-Paths are relative to the self-hosted repository root.
+All commands use the scripts in the agledger-ai/install repo.
+Paths are relative to the repo root.

 1. Upgrading